UoaWDCC/VPS/learn/pages/resources.md

 Sometimes you might not want a resource to be available to the player at all times.
 For example, the scenario could involve the player requesting certain scans for a patient.
 In that case, you would only want the player to see the scan results after they've made that decision.
 You can do this using [tracked values](/state/).

 First, set up the tracked value for that resource if it doesn't yet exist.
-Then, select a resource and press the plus button on the **State Conditionals** section on the right.
+Then, select a resource and press the plus button on the **Visibility Conditionals** section on the right.
 In the modal that appears, select the _comparator_ and the _comparison value_.
 The comparator can be either:

 | Comparator | Meaning                                                       |
 | ---------- | ------------------------------------------------------------- |